Soybean cyst nematode management guide

 In southern Minnesota, SCN can complete three to four generations during a soybean-growing season.
 In central to northern Minnesota, the nematode probably completes only three generations.

 Soybean cyst nematode infection causes damage to plants by physically penetrating and moving through the roots.
 It also causes physiological damage by altering the metabolism of the root cells surrounding the nematode.
 These modified root cells, called syncytia, produce the nutrients needed for the nematode's growth and development.

 SCN infection also can induce secondary infection by one or more microbial pathogens resulting in a disease complex.
 As a result, function of soybean roots is reduced, and the soybean plant may show nutrient deficiency symptoms.

 "Yellow dwarf" is an appropriate description for symptoms that are commonly caused by SCN.
 When soybean plants are severely infected, the plants become stunted, canopy development is impaired, and leaves may become chlorotic depending on soil and weather conditions (Figure 4).

 SCN populations are not evenly distributed throughout fields.
-Areas of severely affected and symptomatic soybean plants are often round or elliptical in shape.
-Those heavily infested areas are often elongated in the direction of tillage due to localized mechanical spread of cysts by tillage equipment.
+Severely affected areas with symptomatic soybean plants are often round or elliptical in shape.
+Those heavily infested areas are often elongated in the direction of tillage, because tillage equipment will spread cysts.
 These uneven distributions are often observed in a field where the nematode was recently introduced and a field with various soil types.

 SCN infection may limit nodulation by nitrogen-fixing bacteria.
 Because SCN damages roots and limits nutrient uptake by the soybean plants, iron, potassium, and nitrogen deficiencies may increase in severity.
 Severely infected plants may die before flowering, especially during dry years in soils with poor water holding capacity.